Roxanne Dryden-Edwards, MD

 What is the prognosis for phobias?

-Cognitive therapy and exposure therapy alone, together, or combined with relaxation training have been found to be effective in treating phobias.
-Relaxation training alone has also been found to be helpful in treating phobias.
-While some interventions, like sedating people who are phobic about getting dental work, may be useful in the short term, they may undermine truly overcoming the phobia.
+Cognitive therapy and exposure therapy alone, in combination, or with relaxation training have been found to be effective in treating phobias.
+Relaxation training alone has also been found to be effective in treating phobias.
+While some interventions, like sedating people who are phobic about getting dental work, may be useful in the short term, they may undermine truly overcoming the condition.

-Prevention programs that involve educating people, their loved ones, and other involved individuals like children's teachers have been found to be effective in preventing phobias from occurring in the first place.
+Phobia prevention that involves educating people with this illness, their loved ones, and other involved individuals like children's teachers have been found to be effective in preventing phobias from ever occurring.

 How can people cope with phobias?

-Ways that phobia sufferers can work toward overcoming their fears include talking about their fears, refraining from avoiding situations they find stressful, imagining themselves facing their fears (visualization), and making positive self-statements like, "I will be OK."
-In fact, when self-help approaches are combined with brief psychotherapy, people with phobias may achieve significant improvement in symptoms.
+Ways that individuals with a phobia can work toward overcoming their fears include talking about their phobia, refraining from avoiding situations they find stressful, imagining themselves facing their fears (visualization), and making positive statements to themselves like, "I will be OK."
+In fact, when self-help methods are combined with brief psychotherapy, phobia sufferers may achieve significant improvement in symptoms.

 Where can people get information and help for phobias?